arifgit12/WebCrawler/README.md

 # WebCrawler
 Web Crawler to crawl websites
-This Application will be to crawl websites with configuration provided.
+This Application will be to crawl websites with the configuration provided.

 mongod.exe --dbpath D:\mongodb_server_data\data